LapTQ/hello-cpp/summaries/do-and-dont.md

         3. Create a header file and forward declare the global constants.
         4. `#include` the header file wherever you need.

-        * 👍 Changeing the constant only require recompiling the .cpp file.
+        * 👍 Changing the constant only require recompiling the .cpp file.
         * 👎️ Because forward declarations can’t be constexpr, the constant cannot be used in constant expression outside of the .cpp file which defines the constant.
     * ✅ Solution3: Global constants as inline variables:
         1. Create a header file and define a namespace in it.